-Caltrans Postmiles for Route 710 start at the ramps joining the Seaside Freeway (SR 47), Terminal Island Freeway (SR 47/103) and the Gerald Desmond Bridge (I-710).
+California Department of Transportation (Caltrans) Postmiles for Route 710 start at the ramps joining the Seaside Freeway (SR 47), Terminal Island Freeway (SR 47/103) and the Gerald Desmond Bridge (I-710).
 The legs south to Harbor Island and east to Downtown Long Beach are not included in the Postmile system.
 Route 710 north to Valley Boulevard is 24.021 miles per Caltrans Postmiles.
 The FHWA Route Long and Finder List however attributes only 19.66 miles for Interstate 710, between SR 1 in Long Beach and I-10 at East Los Angeles.

 Gerald Desmond Bridge Replacement

-The Long Beach Freeway was added to the Interstate Highway System in 1984 to replace the SR 7 designation.
+The Long Beach Freeway was added to the Interstate Highway System in 1984 to replace SR 7.
 SR 7 previously replaced SR 15 along the same freeway.
 I-710 was added after Interstate 110 replaced SR 11 along the parallel Harbor Freeway to the west in 1981.
 The freeway was planned to link Long Beach with Interstate 210 in Pasadena, but high costs and vehement community opposition prevented the ultimate build out.

 Canceled I-710 Extension – Pasadena